joel-s91/ts-webpack-template/README.md

 ### `LICENSE` and `README.MD`

+`LICENSE` contains the terms under which this code is licensed.

+`README.MD` is the file you are currently reading :wink:

 ### Git

-These files are for configuring Git
+These files are for configuring Git.

 #### `.gitignore`